freeCodeCamp/guide/src/pages/python/what-is-python-used-for/index.md

 You can use Python to create web applications on many levels of complexity.
 There are many excellent Python web frameworks, including: Pyramid, Django and Flask, to name a few.

 ##### Data Analysis:
 Python is the language of choice for many data scientists.
-Due to its excellent libraries - including; NumPy and Pandas and its superb libraries for data visualisation like Matplotlib and Seaborn - Python has popluarity has grown rapidly withing the field of data science.
+Due to its excellent libraries - including; NumPy and Pandas and its superb libraries for data visualisation like Matplotlib and Seaborn - Python has popluarity has grown rapidly within the field of data science.

 ##### Automation:
 Python is one of the most flexible languages when it comes to automating boring or repetitive tasks.
-It helps system administrators in carrying out their tasks easily by writing script which can be executed from the terminal.
-It helps in creating bots which automate daily tasks.
+It helps system administrators in carrying out their tasks easily by writing scripts which can be executed from the terminal.
+It is used to create bots which automate daily tasks.

 ##### Artificial Intelligence:
-AI is at the forefront of cutting edge computing.
+AI isn't the future of computing; it's the present.
 AI is here to stay and Python is serving as a major language to boost development in the field of AI.
 Tensorflow is designed with Python and it is under AI.

 #### More Information:
 Here's a <a href='https://www.python.org/about/apps/' target='_blank' rel='nofollow'>link</a> to appications of Python on it's offical website.